Gigaspaces/xap-docs/site/content/sbp/xap-order-management-tutorial.markdown

 This is not a "real application," of course; as such, there are a lot of real-world features that won't be covered in this tutorial.
 However, this **will** demonstrate a testable, asynchronous, transactional event model with a presentation layer.

 {{% tip %}}
-The full source code for this project is available on [GigaSpaces' github repository](https://github.com/Gigaspaces/bestpractices), in the "`order.management`" directory.
+The full source code for this project is available on [GigaSpaces' github repository](https://github.com/Gigaspaces/bestpractices), in the `order.management` directory.
 {{% /tip %}}

 # Application Description